Based on previous years retention opportunities, we are planning to host our Summer Chinook Derby in August again this year.

 Chance is always powerful.
 Let your hook be always cast; in the pool where you least expect it, there will be a fish.

-(Marine Wildlife Guidelines for Boaters, Paddlers and Viewers) (Revised 2011) (See link below)
+(Marine Wildlife Guidelines for Boaters, Paddlers and Viewers) (See link below)

 Seeing killer whales and other marine wildlife in their natural environment can be a thrilling experience.
 In our excitement, we sometimes forget that our presence has an effect on wildlife and their habitat.
 Just like us, marine animals need space to find food, choose mates, raise young, socialize and rest.
 When we get too close, approach too fast, or make too much noise, we may be disrupting these activities and causing the animals unnecessary stress.
 In some cases, we may be threatening their lives.
 Set an example for others, and help protect our spectacular marine resources.